 2.89 Where the responsible authority is refusing contact with a particular person (either temporarily under section 34(6) of the Children Act 1989, or following a court order) its duty to endeavour to promote contact with that particular person, under Schedule 2, paragraph 15 no longer applies (see section 34(6A) of the Children Act 1989).
 The responsible authority is required to notify those affected about proposals to refuse contact under section 34(6) that would otherwise be allowed under section 34(1) or an order under section 34 (see regulation 8(2)).
-If those arrangements are set out in a court order, there is provision for the terms of the order to be departed from with the agreement of the child, subject to the child being of sufficient age and understanding (see regulation 8(4)).
+If those arrangements are set out in a court order, there is provision for the terms of the order to be departed from with the agreement of the person named in the order, and in specified circumstances with the agreement of the child, subject to the child being of sufficient age and understanding (see regulation 8(4)).